 Add the lime juice and let the fish soak all the flavors for at least 15 minutes.
 Cook the fish on a stove-top grill or pan for 4-5 minutes on each side until you see a lovely golden-brown crust.

-Work on your slaw by adding shredded white and red cabbages, shredded carrots, corn, lime or lemon juice and season to taste.
+Work on your slaw by adding shredded white and red cabbages, grated carrots, corn, lime or lemon juice and season to taste.
 Add avocados on top after mixing the salad to avoid mushing them.

 To make the dressing, mix together the mayonnaise, yogurt, lime juice, sriracha and honey.
 I do this in advance and keep it in the fridge for a little while.